|Henry Adams in 1858|

 Feb.
 16, 1895 - Alabama author Florence Glass Palmer was born in Uniontown, Ala.

 Feb.
-16, 1922 – In the fictional video game, “Call of Cthulhu: Dark Corners of the Earth,” confined in Arkham Asylum once again, private investigator Jack Walters hangs himself, unable to handle the reality of himself and what he witnessed in Innsmouth.
+16, 1922 – In the fictional video game, “Call of Cthulhu: Dark Corners of the Earth,” confined in Arkham Asylum once again, private investigator Jack Walters hung himself, unable to handle the reality of himself and what he witnessed in Innsmouth.

 Feb.
 16, 1923 - Howard Carter unsealed the burial chamber of Egyptian Pharaoh Tutankhamen.
 The next day he entered the chamber with several invited guests.
 He had originally found the tomb on November 4, 1922.